 As an oratorio soloist, he has appeared with the Bach Concert Series in Baltimore, the Mendelssohn Choir of Connecticut, the Long Island Choral Society, the Monmouth Civic Chorus, the Oratorio Society of New Jersey, the Choral Arts Society of New Jersey, the Summit Chorale, the Richmond Choral Society in Staten Island, Commonwealth Opera, Concordia Chorale, the Arcadian Chorale, Ars Musica, the Putnam Chorale, the Glee Club and Chapel Choir at Princeton University, Concordia Collge in Bronxville, New York and numerous other organizations in the New York area.
 In recital, David has presented programs on the Illiade Concert Series in Strasbourg, France with pianist Masako Hayashi-Ebbesen, Smith College, Princeton University, Westminster Choir College, the Glen Ridge Concert Series and other venues in the New York area.

-Other new music endeavors include the world premieres of several works by Peter Westergaard.
+His new music endeavors include the world premieres of several works by Peter Westergaard.
 In 2008 he sang in Westergaard's Alice in Wonderland under the auspices of the Center for Contemporary Opera at Symphony Space in NYC.
 He originated the role of Sebastian in his The Tempest with the Opera Festival of New Jersey and the roles of Stubbs and the Parsee in a concert version of his opera, Moby Dick which has been recorded by Albany Records.
 He also premiered Westergaard's cantata, To the Dark Lady, based on 5 Shakespearean sonnets for vocal quartet and percussion.
 He has presented new compositions by composer Webster Young in concert in New York City on several occasions and performed in the premiere of The Rime of the Ancient Mariner by Hollis Thoms for soprano, tenor, bass-baritone soloists and chamber orchestra in Anapolis, Maryland.